Treefrog/Handbook/Manual/Quitting.md

 If you didn't leave us high and dry, you are probably Alumni, and you'd be more than welcomed - but actively invited - to future Frog events.
 We'd love to hear about your future self, and how you are doing, regularly.

-If you left on bad terms, please don't come back soon.
+If you left on bad terms (read: were a dick when you quit), please don't come back soon.
 It's just weird, and makes everyone very, very uncomfortable.
 Mutual trust has eroded.
 Give it a decade or two.
 Time cures all woes, eventually.